Relative Cubulation of Small Cancellation Free Products: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Daniel Groves, Chris Hruska and Jason Manning for useful conversations that helped shape this work.
+The authors also thank Michael Hull for carefully reading a previous version and providing helpful comments and corrections.
+We also thank Suraj Krishna MS, MurphyKate Montee and Markus Steenbock for conversations and comments that helped correct an error in a prior proof of \Cref{P: onecross}.
 EE was partially supported by an AMS--Simons travel grant and a postdoctoral fellowship from the Swartz Foundation.
 TN was partially supported by ISF grant 660/20, an AMS--Simons travel grant, and at the Technion by a Zuckerman Fellowship.